RedHatInsights/insights-core-tutorials/docs/prep_tutorial_env.rst

 First you need to ensure you have the ``git`` and ``gcc`` tools available.
 On Red Hat Enterprise Linux you can do this with the command, as root: ``yum install git gcc``.

-Now create your own fork of the insights-core project.
+Now create your own fork of the insights-core-tutorials project.
 Do this by going to the `insights-core-tutorials` Repository on GitHub and clicking on the **Fork** button.